PhilMele/M3Project/README.md

 ### 2.3 Icons & Images <a name="icons-images"></a>

-No static images were used for this project, with this exception of the favicon.
+No static images were used for this project, except for the favicon.

 Credits need to however be given to Fontawesome for their icons: https://fontawesome.com/